artificial-intelligence-class/spherov2.py/README.md

 To install the library, run `pip install spherov2`.
 Python version `>= 3.7` are supported.

 The library currently has two adapters, `BleakAdapter` and `TCPAdapter`. `BleakAdapter` is used by default when adapter is not specified, which connects to toys using the local Bluetooth adapter.
-Due to issue mentioned in [hbldh/bleak#206](https://github.com/hbldh/bleak/issues/206), `BleakAdapter` does not yet work on MacOS as the library uses multiple threads to handle events.
 For example:

 ```python
 from spherov2 import scanner